yagu6173/yagu6173.github.io/menu/contact.md

 permalink: /contact
 ---

-If you are having any problems, any questions or suggestions, feel free to contact my on [GitHub](https://github.com/yagu6173).
+If you'd like to reach out for any questions or suggestions, feel free to contact my on [GitHub](https://github.com/yagu6173).

+Or connect me on [LinkedIn](https://www.linkedin.com/in/gu-yan/).